 In his blog, HSUS president Wayne Pacelle says that the “landmark agreement” will “help millions of hens.”
 HSUS has been calling for cage-free egg production for years, so an agreement to end all caged egg production would represent an enormous advancement in welfare.
 Sadly for the hens, that isn’t the basis of this agreement.
 In defiance of common sense, and all previously expressed opinion, HSUS has achieved nothing more than an agreement to work with UEP towards new legislation which will move hens out of one type of battery cage into a another slightly larger cage.
 An historic welfare advancement?
 I think not.

 Sarah and Tim Haws “jumped into” farming in 2001, when they first set up Autumn’s Harvest Farm in Seneca County, New York, near Tim’s hometown of Waterloo.
 Their Certified Grassfed by AGW beef cattle and Certified AWA laying hens and pigs are truly pasture raised, producing meat that is healthier for consumers in a system that is better for the environment and the animals.

-Larry and Melissa Lewis searched for four years and tried (and failed) to work with eight banks before they bought a 170-acre property in 2005 where they could raise their family and start a farm.
-Larry and Melissa’s mission when establishing Ittle Bitty Farms was to grow food for their family, be able to share their bounty with their local community, and create a teaching farm where people could learn how to grow their own food.
+Larry and Melissa Lewis searched for over four years for somewhere to raise their family and start a farm before buying their 170-acre property in Red House, West Virginia, in 2005.
+Larry and Melissa’s mission when establishing Ittle Bitty Farms was to grow food for their family, share their bounty with their local community, and create an educational farm where people could learn how to grow their own food.
 Now, their five children are being raised on Ittle Bitty Farms, where they are experiencing real farm life and participating in the daily operations of the farm, each one taking responsibility for a different part of the animal care or farm management.